 Each year, Pilot Light welcomes existing Pre-K-12 teacher leaders to join The Food Education Fellowship.
-Fellows develop expertise with integrating food education into everyday learning for their students.
+Fellows develop expertise with integrating Food Education into everyday learning for their students.

-Here’s how Pilot Light invests in our Fellows.
+Here’s how Pilot Light invests in our Fellows…

 • Earn professional development hours required for certification (Illinois teachers only).

-• Receive a $2,000 stipend for your time and $250 for classroom materials.
+• Receive a $2,000 stipend for their time, energy, and thought partnership as well as $300 for classroom materials.

 Rave Reviews

-– 2021-22 Food Education Fellow
+– Food Education Fellowship Alum Ryan J.

-– 2021-22 Food Education Fellow
+– Food Education Fellowship Alum Andrea R.

 What does Pilot Light look like in the classroom?